 1 | You don’t have to iron your clothes.

-It sounds not only rule-breaking but also impossible if you still live deep in the society’s schemes and expectations.
+My number one on the list of things you don’t have to do sounds not only rule-breaking but also impossible if you still live deep in the society’s schemes and expectations.
 But it’s what I and my family are doing for a few years now.
 Even in the times of having an offline business when we were going to our firm or to a business meeting with other companies – we went without ironing.
 Occasions like Christmas family gatherings, christenings, weddings – we mostly went without ironing.

 And I’ve never heard from anyone – even from close people who could say me such comment – that any of us looks improper.